KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-11-19-working-capital-negotiation.md

 - Shortfall: $70K
 - Adjustment: Buyer pays $2.93M instead of $3M, or
 - Seller wires $70K to business after close

-## Key Takeaway
-Working capital is not part of the purchase price—it's what you need to operate the business day one.
-Seller shouldn't get to extract it before handing you the keys.
-Define it clearly in LOI, monitor it during diligence, and adjust at close.